-In Europe Scarf (Figure 18) and Chevron (Figure 19) osteotomies of first metatarsal, fixed with low profile compression screws, are amongst the most widely used.
-Both have the advantage of relative intrinsic stability because of their shape.
+In Europe Scarf (Figure 18) and Chevron (Figure 19) osteotomies of first metatarsal, using double threaded compression screws for fixation, are frequently performed.
+Both have the advantage of intrinsic stability.
 Chevron is a less technically demanding, distal metaphyseal osteotomy.
-Performing a Chevron osteotomy with a longer plantar limb reduces the risk of avascular necrosis of the metatarsal head, as the vessels enter from the plantar aspect at the level of the metatarsal neck.
-Scarf is at the same time
+Performing a Chevron osteotomy with a longer plantar limb reduces the risk of avascular necrosis of the metatarsal head, as the vessels enter the plantar aspect of the metatarsal neck.
+Scarf is at the same time distal, diaphyseal, and proximal osteotomy, allowing for multiplanar correction, but is more invasive, and requires a longer learning curve.
+In addition to the metatarsal osteotomy a medial closing wedge (Akin) proximal phalanx osteotomy can be performed to reduce valgus interphalangeus and big toe hyperpronation (Figure 20).
+It has been quoted that Chevron osteotomies should be used for intermetatarsal angles of less than 15°, whereas Scarf osteotomies are suitable for moderate to severe deformities with an intermetatarsal angle limit of 22°.
+Recent evidence, however, has shown that similar corrections can be performed using Scarf osteotomy, or modified Chevron osteotomy with a long plantar limb.